mrm6632/React-Movie-Database/README.md

 # Tic Tac Toe

-Mini project to mentor engineers on React and its ecosystem.
-Created using create-react-app and covers state management, React hooks, prop drilling, and many more React fundamentals.
+Mini project(s) to mentor engineers on React and its ecosystem.
+Repo was created using create-react-app and covers state management, React hooks, prop drilling, and many more React fundamentals as well as Jest and Cypress testing.

 JavaScript code was written from React tutorial (https://reactjs.org/tutorial/tutorial.html) and converted to TypeScript with additional features.